DevTexRanger/clientassessmentalertsystem/README.md

 ## Project Files

 - `ClientAssessmentSchedule.xlsm`: Main Excel file with client data and embedded macro (consists of 5 sheets: AssessmentTypes (for use with data validation), Sheet1-Sheet4 (denoting each of the 4 case workers))
-- Optional: `RunAssessmentAlerts.vbs` (if you want to launch silently via Task Scheduler)
+- Optional: `RunAssessmentAlerts.vbs` (if you want to launch silently via Task Scheduler--Still testing)

 ---